agentmodels/agentmodels.org/chapters/3a-mdp.md

 Most of this computation is unnecessary.
 If the agent starts at `state === 0`, there are three ways the agent could be at `state === 0` again after two steps: either the agent stays put twice or the agent goes one step away and then returns.
 The code above computes `agent(0, totalTime-2)` three times, while it only needs to be computed once.
 This problem can be resolved by *memoization*, which stores the results of a function call for re-use when the function is called again on the same input.
 This use of memoization results in a runtime that is polynomial in the number of states and the total time. <!-- We explore the efficiency of these algorithms in more detail in Section VI. --> In WebPPL, we use the higher-order function `dp.cache` to memoize the `act` and `expectedUtility` functions:

 ~~~~
-// transition, utility and makeAgent functions defined as above,
+///fold: transition, utility and makeAgent functions as above, but...
-// with `act` and `expectedUtility` wrapped in `dp.cache`
+// ...with `act` and `expectedUtility` wrapped in `dp.cache`
-///fold:
 var transition = function(state, action) {
   return state + action;
 };